How to be scam smart

 When people think of pension scams, they might think of a door-to-door salesman offering dodgy deals, but pension scammers now have an increasingly large digital presence.
 They can have credible websites and internet reviews – but these are not always what they seem to be and are often fake.

 To learn more about the number of ways scam artists will try and relieve you of your pension pot, read our How to spot a pension scam guide.
+The Pension's Regulator also has video case studies on their website which can help people to understand how to spot fraud and avoid pension scams.

 What should you look out for?